clemsos/zinemakers/en/publish.md

 The official page format for the book is A5.

-### PDF (InDesign/Illustrator/Inkscape) Template

-Please find here a PDF template containing a Grid.
+Please find here a PDF (InDesign/Illustrator/Inkscape) template containing a grid.

 ## Export to PDF